ctessler/f1tenth_lab2_template/README.md

 package directory with your `safety_node` package.
 When all group members have completed their implementations, select one group member as the leader and create a new branch for the group's submission.
-The submission will contain your group's launch file, a **`SUBMISSION. md`** file with instructions to run your individual nodes, and all individual nodes.
+The submission will contain your group's launch file, a **`SUBMISSION.md`** file with instructions to run all individual nodes, and the nodes themselves.
 The group leader will need to make the TA a collaborator on this "group" submission.